MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/add-parameters-to-a-configuration.md

 ### Add a ComputerName parameter

-The first parameter you might add is a `-Computername` parameter so you can dynamically compile a ".mof" file for any `-Computername` you pass to your configuration.
-Like Functions, you can also define a default value, in case the user does not pass in a value for `-ComputerName`
+The first parameter you might add is a **ComputerName** parameter so you can dynamically compile a `.mof` file for any **ComputerName** you pass to your Configuration.
+Like functions, you can also define a default value, in case the user does not pass in a value for **ComputerName**

 ```powershell
 param